 The middle ear also contains microscopic hairs that, when vibrated, trigger the electrical impulses that are then sent to the brain from the auditory nerve, allowing us to hear.

 Noise-induced hearing loss happens with prolonged exposure to noise levels at 85 decibels or higher.
 When the tiny hairs in our ear canal are exposed to this level of noise over time, these hairs can become damaged.
 This damage is permanent.
 You might be surprised to find out that many noise sources that we encounter in our daily lives measure higher than 85 decibels - the threshold at which noise levels start to become damaging to the ears.

 Hair dryers and ambulances are two such examples.
 Music concerts and sporting events also have noise levels above 85db.
 Does this mean drying your hair occasionally or going to a few football games will lead to hearing loss?
 Not necessarily.
-It’s important to talk to a trained and licensed audiologist and get a hearing assessment to make sure you’re doing what you can to prevent noise-induced hearing loss.
+It's important to talk to a trained and licensed audiologist and get a hearing consultation to make sure you're doing what you can to prevent noise-induced hearing loss.

 An audiologist is a state-licensed health care professional that holds a master's or doctorate degree from an accredited university.
 Audiologists don't just fit hearing aids or deal with a patients' hearing loss after the fact - though this is an important part of their work.
 Audiologists are also able to design and implement a plan for you to prevent noise-induced hearing loss in the first place.

 Take steps this October to better protect your hearing.
-Get to know your audiologist and schedule a hearing assessment.
+Get to know your audiologist and schedule a hearing consultation.
 If you are someone who is regularly subject to excessive noise levels, an audiologist can work with you to prevent permanent hearing damage.